 There are creatures that can regenerate heart tissue without any help from human scientists.
 The zebra fish is one example: You can cut out about 20 percent of a zebra fish's heart, and the heart will grow back to normal.

 Obviously human hearts can't do that.
 But scientists now believe there are stem cells in all of us that regenerate human hearts; they just do it a glacial pace, not nearly fast enough to make repairs in the event of injury.
 Scientists are trying to identify these cardiac stem cells, and then figure out how to juice them up so they can repair damage caused by a heart attack.

 Scientists are also trying to use a cocktail of chemicals to trick other kinds of stem cells that don't normally make heart cells to take on that role.

-But like mechanical pumps and artificial hearts, stem cell therapy is a high tech, high expense solution for dealing with heart diseases.
-Rather than wait for the day when medicine can replace or repair your damaged ticker, the painful truth is heart health is largely in your hands: eat sensibly, quit smoking, get some exercise — all that boring stuff.
-Not nearly as newsworthy as the latest medical breakthrough, but probably more relevant to your health.
+But like mechanical pumps and artificial hearts, stem cell therapy is a high-tech, high-expense solution for dealing with heart diseases.
+The painful truth is that heart health is largely in your hands: Rather than wait for the day when medicine can replace or repair your damaged ticker, you can eat sensibly, quit smoking, get some exercise — all that boring stuff — now.
+That's not nearly as newsworthy as the latest medical breakthrough, but it's probably more relevant to your health.

 STEVE INSKEEP, Host:

 Scientists say there is another promising way of treating heart disease that would preserve that familiar...